 The Prison Policy Initiative launched a movement to protect our democracy from the prison industrial complex.
 And we’re winning; over 30% of US residents now live in a state, county, or municipality that has formally rejected prison gerrymandering:

-The national movement against prison gerrymandering began when the founders of the Prison Policy Initiative discovered that the sheer size of the prison population was combining with an outdated Census Bureau rule to seriously distort how political decisions are made in this country.
-In a series of reports about the 2000 Census, we put numbers on the problem of prison-based gerrymandering, suggested solutions, and sparked a national movement.
+The national movement against prison gerrymandering began in 2001 when the founders of the Prison Policy Initiative discovered that the sheer size of the prison population was combining with an outdated Census Bureau rule to seriously distort how political decisions are made in this country.
+We put numbers to the problem and suggested solutions in a series of reports and sparked a national movement.